joielechong/iso-country-flags-svg-collection/README.md

 If you want to build your own icon sets with the same templates used for the flags here, you just create a folder under [svg/](https://github.com/koppi/iso-country-flags-svg-collection/tree/master/svg), and drop your .svg files in there.
 Run make to (re-)generate the output.

-Country flag examples use a surface area of 512x512, but this size is not a requirement, but be sure to keep the 1:1 ratio for best results.
+Country flag examples use a surface area of 512x512 (squared) and 640x480 (4x3), so be sure to keep the 1x1 or 4x3 ratios for best results.

 ### Building custom resolutions

 By default, the project Makefile generates icon sets with the following resolutions: "512x512 256x256 128x128 96x96 72x72 64x64 48x48 36x36 32x32 24x24 16x16".
-You can generate custom icon set resolutions (e.g. "5x5 8x8") by creating a file "svg/country-squared.resolutions", which looks like follows:
+You can generate custom icon set resolutions (e.g. "5x5 8x8") by creating a file "build/country-squared.res" or "build/country-4x3.res", which looks like follows:

 ```
 5x5 8x8